TheTechAngle/TheTechAngle.github.io/AWS/_posts/AWS_IAM.md

 On AWS, authentication and authorization are primarily handled by Identity and Access Management (IAM).
 Users or applications without AWS accounts can be authenticated and given temporary access to AWS resources using an external service such as Kerberos, Microsoft Active Directory, or the Lightweight Directory Access Protocol (LDAP).

+Anything done in IAM is done in region 'Global'

 ## 1) IAM Identities
 * Every AWS account has a default root user, with full rights to everything in the account
 * Hence, root is the point of weakness